JuliaParallel/PETSc.jl/README.md

 ## Building Petsc (or not)
 Upon installation of the package, the build script (`build.jl`) checks for the environmental variables `PETSC_DIR` and `PETSC_ARCH`.
 If both are present, it does nothing, otherwise is downloads and builds Petsc using the script `install_petsc.sh`.
-Note that the script assumes BLAS, LAPACK and MPI are already installed.
+Note that the script assumes BLAS, LAPACK and MPI (currently only MPICH is supported) are already installed.
 See `.travis.yml` to see the Ubuntu packages used for testing.
 When complete, it generates two files, `use_petsc.sh` and `petsc_evars`, which contains the values of `PETSC_DIR` and `PETSC_ARCH` for the Petsc installation.

   At runtime, the module checks for the presence of the environmental variables and uses them if found, otherwise it uses the values in `petsc_evars`.
 This enables you to use different Petsc installations if you choose.
 When the module is imported in the user code, it auto-detects the size of the Petsc integers, the precision of floats, and whether scalars are real or complex.

 ## Installing MPI.jl
 This package requires MPI.jl, although it is not listed in the REQUIRE file because that would download the release version of MPI.jl, which does not work.
 Instead, you must use the master branch.
-After you have an MPI implementation installed, execute the following Julia commands:
+After you have an MPI implementation installed, Pkg.build("Petsc") will install it and then Petsc, according to the description above.
+If you wish to install it manually, do:
 ```
   Pkg.clone("MPI")
   Pkg.build("MPI")
 ```

 [![Build Status](https://travis-ci.org/JaredCrean2/PETSc.jl.svg?branch=master)](https://travis-ci.org/JaredCrean2/PETSc.jl)